 Python setup for the professors example using Qwen Embedding Model

-This guide only covers the Python code to connect to HelixDB and create nodes and edges, create embeddings for the professors, search by embeddings, and filtering.
+This section will cover the Python code to connect to HelixDB and create nodes and edges, create embeddings for the professors, search by embeddings, and filtering.

 Step 3: Creating the nodes that we will link professors to